rust-lang/rust/text/0000-dyn-trait-syntax.md

 # Summary
 [summary]: #summary

 Introduce a new `dyn Trait` syntax for trait objects using a contextual `dyn` keyword, and deprecate "bare trait" syntax for trait objects.
-In a future checkpoint, `dyn` will become a proper keyword and bare trait syntax will be removed.
+In a future epoch, `dyn` will become a proper keyword and a lint against bare trait syntax will become deny-by-default.

 # Motivation
 [motivation]: #motivation

 ### In a nutshell

 The current syntax is often ambiguous and confusing, even to veterans, and favors a feature that is not more frequently used than its alternatives, is sometimes slower, and often cannot be used at all when its alternatives can.
 By itself, that's not enough to make a breaking change to syntax that's already been stabilized.
-Now that we have checkpoints, it won't have to be a breaking change, but it will still cause significant churn.
+Now that we have epochs, it won't have to be a breaking change, but it will still cause significant churn.
 However, impl Trait is going to require a significant shift in idioms and teaching materials all on its own, and "dyn Trait vs impl Trait" is much nicer for teaching and ergonomics than "bare trait vs impl Trait", so this author believes it is worthwhile to change trait object syntax too.

 Motivation is the key issue for this RFC, so let's expand on some of those claims: